boson-php/docs/02.the-basics/window.md

 - A pointer to the native window handle.

 <warning>
-Please do not use the second <code>WindowId</code> argument unless you are sure.
+Please do not use the second `WindowId` argument unless you are sure.
 It provides unsafe access to the window handle pointer, for working with low-level API.
 </warning>